-What’s Causing The Clog?
+Figure Out What’s Really Causing The Clog?

+Think before you pour.
 Liquid drain cleaners only work on a few organic blockages.
 Yet, plumbing drains can run slow for many other reasons.
 Mechanical obstructions, improper slope and lack of plumbing vents can all cause problems with drainage.

 In the case of the photo below, the slow drain (that initiated the use of the chemical drain cleaner) was caused by inadequate slope to the plumbing and NOT by organic debris clogging the line.
 Not only was the liquid ineffective, since there was no slope, the chemical just sat in the line and eventually dissolved the pipe.
 Once the pipe was breached, the water leaked down into the ceiling and walls below causing water damage, mold and a repair bill in excess of $100K.

 Also, you can act to prevent debris from entering the drains in the first place.
-Reduce dumping loads of garbage down your kitchen disposer and use removable screens over bathroom sink, tub and shower drains to reduce exposure to hair.
+Reduce the dumping of loads of garbage down your kitchen disposer and use removable screens over bathroom sink, tub and shower drains to reduce exposure to hair.